NicolasCARPi/nicolascarpi.github.io/_posts/2019-09-18-why-github.markdown

 ---
 This post is the mirror of [Why not GitHub?](https://sanctum.geek.nz/why-not-github.html) by Tom Ryder.

-In his post, Tom is argumenting against the use of GitHub.
+In his post, Tom is arguing against the use of GitHub.
 And to be honest, he makes valid points and I agree with them.
 But [my main project](https://github.com/elabftw/elabftw) is still hosted on GitHub.
 Let me tell you why.

 # The hosting